jlapeyre/MethodInSrc.jl/README.md

 one to verify that you have the correct method, and another to test its correctness.

-`@insrc` verifies that the methods are defined in "../src", and then evaluate the expressions.
-Here, it is assumed we know that `MyPackage.prod` is a different function and test for it.
+The following example assumes we know that `MyPackage.prod` and `Base.prod` are different functions.
 These tests all pass.
 ```julia
 using MyPackage